PowerShell/PowerShell/docs/FAQ.md

 ## Why didn't an error throw an exception?

-Error handling in PowerShell is a bit weird, as not all errors result in catchable exceptions by default.
+Error handling in PowerShell is unique, as not all errors result in catchable exceptions by default.
 Setting `$ErrorActionPreference = 'Stop'` will likely do what you want; that is, cause non-terminating errors instead to terminate.
 Read the [GitHub issue][02] for more information.

 ## Where do I get the PowerShell Core SDK package?